purnamahesh/expense-tracker/README.md

 - Shows command to publish to crates.io

 #### 5. **Pre-Release Workflow** (`.github/workflows/pre-release.yml`)
-Publish alpha/beta versions directly from pull requests using PR comments.
+Publish alpha/beta/rc versions directly from pull requests using PR comments.

 **How it works:**
-- Triggered by commenting on a PR with `/pre-release --type=alpha` or `/pre-release --type=beta`
+- Triggered by commenting on a PR with `/pre-release alpha`, `/pre-release beta`, or `/pre-release rc`
 - **Job 1 (Check for Changes):**
   - Skips pre-release if no `.rs` files changed in the PR
   - Adds a skip message comment to the PR